Quantization of symplectic fibrations and canonical metrics: Berezin-Toeplitz quantization in stages

 In this Section, we introduce the two-step process of quantization in stages in the context of Berezin-Toeplitz quantization, then study the Berezin-Toeplitz quantization of holomorphic Hermitian vector bundles as the quantization of a quantum-classical hybrid.

 In Section \ref{BTPOVMsec}, we describe the Berezin-Toeplitz quantization of a compact symplectic manifold from the point of view of quantum measurement theory.
-In Section \ref{stagesec}, we describe the process of quantization in stages in this context, and in Section \ref{BTvbsec}, we study the so-called weak coupling limit via Berezin-Toeplitz quantization of vector bundles, giving a natural interpretation of the quantum-classical correspondence in this context.
+In Section \ref{stagesec}, we describe the process of quantization in stages in this context, and in Section \ref{BTvbsec}, we describe the classical-quantum correspondence for vector bundles established by Ma and Marinescu in \cite[(0.3)]{MM12}.